Skip to content

 Custom fields completion#

-Cases can't be closed if any required custom fields are left empty.
+Cases can't be closed if any required custom fields remain empty.
 Users can add or update values in custom fields during the closing process.
 However, they can't remove custom fields themselves.

 Case visibility#